DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/data-type-provider.md

-autoFocus | boolean | **true** if the editor should be focused on render; otherwise, **false**. onBlur | () => void | Calls the `EditingState` plugin's `commitChanges` handler and switches the editor from edit state when it loses focus (used for Inline Cell Editing). onFocus | () => void | Applies an action when the editor gets focus (used for Inline Cell Editing). onKeyDown | (key: string) => void | Handles key press: Enter saves changes, Esc discards them and switches the editor from edit state (used for Inline Cell Editing).
+autoFocus | boolean | **true** if the editor should be focused on render; otherwise, **false**. onBlur | () => void | Calls the `EditingState` plugin's `commitChanges` handler and switches the editor from edit state when it loses focus (used for Inline Cell Editing). onFocus | () => void | Applies an action when the editor gets focus (used for Inline Cell Editing). onKeyDown | (e: {key: 'Escape' &#124 'Enter'}) => void | Handles key press: Enter saves changes, Esc discards them and switches the editor from edit state (used for Inline Cell Editing).

 ## Plugin Developer Reference